 Formation, structure, and functioning of personality from a psychological point of view.
-Special emphasis will be placed upon learning, motivation, anxiety, and unconscious processes.
-Members of the seminar will prepare papers on special topics and will conduct research projects.
+Special emphasis will be placed upon critical stages in the development of personality; the ego; anxiety and its implications for normal and aberrant behavior.

-[467.
-SEMINAR ON THEORY AND RESEARCH ON THE FAMILY.
+[461.
+DYNAMICS OF FAMILY INTERACTION.
 Spring.
 Credit three hours.
-Mr. DEVEREUX.
-Not offered in 1956-1957; to be offered in 1957-1958.]
+Mrs. ROCKWOOD.
+Offered in alternate years.
+Not offered in 1955-56.]